2025 Fair dates: August 7 - 10, 2025

 • Each 4-H member participating in Still Life exhibits at the Pierce County Fair is encouraged to complete Exhibitorship.

 Exhibitors are expected to dress neatly and wear clean, appropriate clothing.
 Individual project areas may have specific clothing/dress code requirements.
-Exhibitors will also observe good rules of conduct in regard to the use of language and general attitude.
-Exhibitors must wear shoes at all times in stall and exhibit areas.
+Exhibitors will also observe good rules of conduct regarding language and general attitude.
+Exhibitors must wear shoes at all times in stalls and exhibit areas.

 Exhibitors will not stay overnight in the exhibit barns.
 The Fair Board and Superintendents will provide adequate watch for the animals overnight.
 Please remove all valuables from exhibit areas.